By Hayley Simpson | Published on September 29, 2025

 Garden by the Bay with Supertree & Flyer in Singapore.
 Asia.

-The Singapore Flyer is currently ranked third when it comes to the largest Ferris wheels in the world.
-At 165 meters (541 feet), it can also be measured in 31 male giraffes stacked on top of one another.
+The Singapore Flyer is currently ranked third when it comes to the largest Ferris wheel in the world, standing at 165 meters or 541 feet in height.
 The Singapore Flyer is located in Singapore's vibrant Marina Bay district and has been an iconic part of the city's skyline since 2008.
 With continuous unobstructed views, its claim to fame is that on a clear day, you can see straight across to Malaysia, the South China Sea and a cluster of Indonesian islands that sit about 28 miles away.
-And it's made a few Hollywood appearances too, like when it was featured in the hit movie "Crazy Rich Asians."
-With large, luxe cabins, you can celebrate a special occasion and enjoy a four-course meal while floating through the air.

 The High Roller in Las Vegas, Nevada.
 North America